drandreaskrueger/chainhammer/quorum.md

 ## IBFT = Istanbul BFT
 All of the above was done with the "Raft Consensus Algorithm".

-Next I would be switching to "Istanbul Byzantine Fault Tolerant" Consensus Algorithm.
+**Next I would be switching to *"Istanbul Byzantine Fault Tolerant" (IBFT)* ** Consensus Algorithm.

-Foreseable differences to the current chainhammer code:
+Differences to the raft chainhammer code (already solved, to benchmark the [Tobalaba](tobalaba.md) EnergyWebClient):

 * the smart contract deployment transaction cannot reliably be found in block 0; instead
-  * we would have to make "[script1.js](https://github.com/drandreaskrueger/quorum-examples/blob/master/examples/7nodes/script1.js)" --> "script4.js" write the contract.address to a file for later reading; but writing to file is not even possible in JS - right?
-  * or console.log(contract.address) it, and then pipe the output of `runscript.sh script4.js` through some clever `awk` to extract the address, and then save it.
-  * or we reimplement `script1.js` into a real programming language like Python, which can write to file ;-)
+  * we reimplemented `script1.js` into a real programming language, which is allowed to write to file --> `deploy.py`
-* 'raft' is producing no empty blocks, so the trigger for ["waiting for something to happen"](https://gitlab.com/electronDLT/chainhammer/blob/ca97cf5de66df03b26e3bf28f2a0ca9a621cc781/tps.py#L108-110) must be a different one than blocks moving forwards
+* 'raft' is producing no empty blocks, so the trigger for ["waiting for something to happen"](https://gitlab.com/electronDLT/chainhammer/blob/ca97cf5de66df03b26e3bf28f2a0ca9a621cc781/tps.py#L108-110) needed be a different one than blocks moving forwards; it is now just waiting for that `contract-address.json` file to be updated.

-TODO: no time; anyone wanting to take this task?
+--> benchmarking IBFT should be simple, and straightforward.
+Still, no more time now.

 ## issues raised
 while exploring this, I ran into issues with Quorum(Q) and QuorumExamples(QE):